cisco-ce/roomos.cisco.com/doc/MTR/GetStartedMTR.md

 ## Content sharing

 You can share content from your computer with other participants during calls or meetings.
 When you aren’t in a call, connect your computer to use the device as an extension for your laptop screen.

+### Share with a cable

 Connect your computer to the device with a USB-C or HDMI cable.